zhaben/xrp-genie/README.md

 Add to any javascript app with `npm i xrp-genie-sdk`

-It supports three levels of complexity — from beginner-friendly devnet wallets for testing to advanced account abstraction for the most sophisticated production use cases with mainstream users.
+We supports three levels of complexity — from test-friendly devnet wallets to advanced account abstraction for the most sophisticated production use cases with mainstream users.

 ---